-Outreach for this study, including public meetings and consultations with stakeholders and public officials has demonstrated significant public interest and support for the NPS to play a collaborative role in one or more nationally significant sites in partnership with other organizations and local communities.
+Outreach for this study, including public meetings and consultations with stakeholders and public officials has demonstrated significant public interest and support for the NPS to play a collaborative role in one or more historically significant sites in partnership with other organizations and local communities.
+Organizations that own the Forty Acres, Filipino Community Hall, Nuestra Senora Reina de la Paz, the Santa Rita Center, and McDonnell Hall have indicated their interest in partnerships with the NPS.